rajatbutola/LSTM-based-Language-Model/README.md

 Advanced biology research also was underway aboard the orbiting lab on thursday with astronauts
 ```

 ## 6. Contribution

 Contributions are welcome!
 Please submit a pull request or open an issue for any feature requests or bug reports.
+For major changes, please open an issue first to discuss what you would like to change.